FredBoat/docs.fredboat.com/public/markdown/selfhosting.md

   music:
   patron:

 # Used by the ;;split and ;;np commands.
-Must be hooked up to the Youtube Data API
+Must be hooked up to the Youtube Data API.
-# add your google API keys in the brackets below, separated by commas if more than one, uncomment by removing the #
+# Add your google API keys in the brackets below, separated by commas if more than one, uncomment by removing the #
-# how to get them: https://developers.google.com/youtube/registering_an_application
+# How to get them: https://developers.google.com/youtube/registering_an_application

 #googleServerKeys: [YourYoutubeAPIKey]
 #googleServerKeys: [Key1, Key2]